jenamis/final-project/README.md

 ![Screen Shot 2022-07-10 at 8 18 05 PM](https://user-images.githubusercontent.com/98780937/178182399-f3e999c1-68c1-4a3d-ac19-1982b45ece5f.png)

-Flask and Dash were used to create a web application that allows users to input a SMILES string or list of SMILES strings and predict the optimal SPE and LCMS methods to test for purification and analysis using the final ML models developed through this project.
+Flask and Dash were used to create a web application that allows users to input a SMILES string or list of SMILES strings and predict the optimal SPE and LCMS methods using the final ML models developed through this project.

 The website can be accessed  [here](https://teresattrann.github.io/purifAI.github.io/).

 ## purifAI Python Package

-The **purifAI** package was designed to use for bulk input prediction of which SPE and LCMS methods will be optimal for a particular chemical compound.
-The package uses the final XGBoost models developed through this project to generate these predictions.
+The **purifAI** package was designed to use for bulk input prediction of optimal SPE and LCMS methods for chemical compounds.
+The package uses the final XGBoost ML models developed through this project to generate these predictions.

 ### Installation